.

 In practice, we’d expect that as a powerful massage, there probably is some basis to cupping!
 Moving cups around the skin and applying pressure could be pretty similar to effective lymphatic drainage massage, which is known to give a dramatic but temporary cellulite reduction.
 But we don’t see why it’d be preferred to more affordable massages that are easier to do on yourself, like dry brushing or Gua Sha.

-Potential Risk of Cupping Therapy
+Potential Side effects of Cellulite Cupping Therapy

 Wondering if cellulite cupping therapy is safe?
 We’d say that it is, for the most part.
 Cupping for cellulite is usually done “dry,” without the drawing of blood, which doesn’t come with extreme risks.